Finding a lost item using numerology might seem impossible, but has proven to be accurate and effective over time.

 1: Check the southern part of your bedroom or living room, close a white cotton area, or ask any young child around.

-2: The object may be near fine linen, vase, basin, sink, or you may need the help of someone (especially a female) to find it.
+2: The object may be near fine linen, vase, basin, or sink, or you may need the help of someone (especially a female) to find it.

 4: It is not lost but in your possession.
 Calm down to remember where you kept it.